Ice Safety & Changes

 Read articles quoting the scientific research of FOCA’s colleague Dr. Sapna Sharma of York University:

-Also, watch the video recording of Dr. Sharma’s presentation at the 2021 Troubled Waters Forum, “On Thin Ice: Are Lakes Feeling the Heat?”
-(YouTube)
+Watch the video recording of Dr. Sharma’s presentation at the 2021 Troubled Waters Forum, “On Thin Ice: Are Lakes Feeling the Heat?”
+(YouTube – see the video at the side)

 See the Ice Out History of Lake Opeongo in Algonquin Park from the past 60 years.